jozsefsallai/dsc-merger/README.md

     `false`.
 -   `--max-lyric-length` - The maximum number of bytes that one line of lyrics can consist of.
 Defaults to `75`.
+-   `--ct-start` - The time in `MM:SS.mmm` format at which the Challenge Time will start.
+This argument is optional and will be ignored if `--ct-end` or `--difficulty` are not specified.
+-   `--ct-end` - The time in `MM:SS.mmm` format at which the Challenge Time will end.
+This argument is optional and will be ignored if `--ct-start` or `--difficulty` are not specified.
+-   `--difficulty` - The difficulty of the chart (for Challenge Time).
+Valid arguments are `easy` and `normal` and is case-insensitive.
+This argument is optional and will be ignored if `--ct-start` or `--ct-end` are not specified.
 -   `-o` or `--output` - The path to the output file.
 Defaults to `output.dsc`.
 -   `-v` or `--verbose` - Enables verbose logging.
 Useful for debugging.
 -   `--dump` - Dumps a plaintext version of the merged DSC output.
 Useful for